Projected Economic Recovery for Dental Practices after COVID-19

 Be prepared that it may take up to five years for dentists to catch up to the level of earnings posted prior to the shutdown.
 Numbers in Q2 may end up showing a drop of as much as 80 percent, with a decline of 27 to 52 percent for the remainder of the year.

 “The good news is that most practices had the highest income in the first quarter that we have seen in the last ten years, so that creates hope for a rebound,” notes Kate.

 How can dental practices speed up economic recovery?

-While it can be difficult to spend money in a recession, investing in the right practice management consultant, systems, and marketing will create well needed economic growth.
+While it can be difficult to spend money in a recession, investing in the right practice management consultant, systems, and marketing for your dental office will create well needed economic growth.

 “I believe you can strive to accomplish this by fixing issues you often already knew existed such as hygiene profitability, case acceptance, recare appointments, and patient relationships,” explains Kate.

 Obviously, earnings are tied directly to getting patients back into your dental office, which comes down to overcoming two big objections they will have — cost and safety.